How to Normalize Audio in Premiere Pro Correctly

 A window will appear with a few different parameters.

-First note that on the bottom is the Peak Amplitude.
+First, note that the peak amplitude is on the bottom.
 We guessed the peak of our audio was around -12 to -15 dB, which was pretty close to the actual peak of -10.9 dB.
-This means we will want to adjust our audio about +8 dB in order for the value to reach -3 dB.
+This means we will want to adjust our audio to about +8 dB for the value to reach -3 dB.

 Screen Shot 2021 10 25 at 3.49.23 PM